i-cant-believe-its-not-better/neurips2021/_pages/00_cfp.md

 For any question or suggestion, please contact us at: <cant.believe.it.is.not.better@gmail.com>

+### About

+This workshop builds upon the [NeurIPS 2020 “I Can’t Believe It’s Not Better!”
+(ICBINB)](https://i-cant-believe-its-not-better.github.io/neurips2020/) workshop, which was motivated by the same principles but focused on unexpected negative results in probabilistic ML.
+In this call, we further unpack the concept of beauty that emerged in the discussions from the 2020 workshop.
+We also expand the scope to a broader ML community.

 ### References

 [^1]: Kuhn, Thomas S. “The Structure of Scientific Revolutions.”
 (1962)